An ASP electrician is an Accredited Service Provider. You need an Level 2 ASP electrician to make changes to your meter

 Before you can switch to Enova, your current energy retailer needs a final meter reading, and this also serves as the start of your supply from us.

-This is done by Essential Energy and can take anywhere between two weeks and three months.
+This is done by your electricity network provider and can take anywhere between two weeks and three months.

 You are welcome to contact us at any time to check the status of your transfer.